Let's Meet at CES 2025 - Booth 42256 in South Hall 3

-What is the Energy Density of a Lithium-ion Battery?
+What Is the Energy Density of a Lithium-Ion Battery?

 Lithium-ion batteries are crucial for our phones and cars because they store much energy.
 Energy density means how much power they can keep in a small space or weight.
 Knowing about energy density is important because it affects how well these batteries work, how long they last, and how we can use them in different things.